EchoMAV/docs/docs/echopilot_ai_pinout.md

 #### Debug Power In (J8)
 This connector is **not normally used**.
 It exists only to power the EchoPilot AI without a carrier board attached.

-Connector: J8, Part Number: B2B-XH-A(LF)(SN)
+Connector: J8, Part Number: NA
-Mating Connector: XHP-2
+Mating Connector: NA, 2.54mm spacing, 0.8mm holes

 Pin Number   | Direction     | Voltage       | Pin Description
 ------------ | ------------- | ------------  | ------------